Jóannes Danielsen: Club career

 On 28 December 2021, Danielsen signed with Danish 2nd Division leader Næstved Boldklub, after having played for KÍ since 2015.
+After one season and 9 appearances, Danielsen returned to KI.

 International career

 Danielsen made his international debut for the Faroe Islands on 15 October 2019 in a UEFA Euro 2020 qualifying home match against Malta.

+Personal life

+Danielsen works as a electrician while also playing football.